riblidezso/netsis/README.md

 ![fig1](figs/fig1_best_yet.png) | ![fig1](original_figs/fig1.png)

-### Figure3
+##### Notes:
+The scale-free networks were created with a configuration model, therefore they are pseudographs, not graphs.
+This should not be a serious problem in this case.
+The network has a power-law, Zipf degree distribution with gamma = 2.2.
+The average degree was selected to be ~3 simply for conveniance.

-Supercritical spreading on random networks with exponentially bounded degree distribution.
+### Supercritical spreading on random networks with exponentially bounded degree distribution (Figure3)

+Above the epidemic threshold infections seeded in a single node can spread to a large fraction of the nodes.
+The initial spreading is an exponential process.

+Here I show the average time dependence of the fraction of infected nodes, just above the epidemic threshold.
+Each line is the average of a 1000 independent realizations.

 Reproduced figure            |  Original figure :-------------------------:|:-------------------------:
 ![fig3](figs/fig3_final.png) | ![fig3](original_figs/fig3.png)

-### Figure4

-Subcritical extinction on random networks with exponentially bounded degree distribution.
+### Subcritical extinction on random networks with exponentially bounded degree distribution (Figure4)

+Under the epidemic threshold infections seeded in a large fraction of nodes disappear with an exponential decay.

+Here I show the average time dependence of the fraction of infected nodes, just under the epidemic threshold.
+Each line is the average of a 1000 independent realizations.

 Reproduced figure            |  Original figure :-------------------------:|:-------------------------:
 ![fig4](figs/fig4_final.png) |  ![fig4](original_figs/fig4.png)

-### Figure9

-Supercritical spreading on scale-free random networks.
+### Spreading on scale-free random networks.

+Scale-free graphs have no epidemic threshold.
+Even with spreading rates well above the epidemic threshold of an exponentially bound network with the same average degrees, infections seeded in a single node can spread to a large fraction of the nodes.
+The spreding process is a polynomial.

 Reproduced figure            |  Original figure :-------------------------:|:-------------------------:
 ![fig9](figs/fig9.png) |  ![fig9](original_figs/fig9.png)

+##### Note:
+On scale free networks an infection seeded in a single node can easily get trapped and disappear in the first step if it visits a node with 0 outgoing degrees.
+In order to avoid a spurious drop in the curves, i decided to eliminate runs where the infection disappeared after the first step.